 GoUnusual lets you book a place in a treehouse, underwater, and even in a teepee or an igloo!
-Worth a glance for a “life less ordinary” they seek to promote.
+It's worth a glance to get an idea of a “life less ordinary”, as they seek to promote.
 Doris & Dicky want to make boutique hoteling affordable and offer budget options without compromising on quality.
 Their very flexible booking system lets you get a refund without fees and pay only when you check-out, for most of their lodgings.
 Check out i-escape’s extensive inventory spread over 50 countries for even more options.
 Booking.com also has a nice selection of boutique hotels worldwide.

 Rhiannon Lucy Cosslett built a more extensive list of the best boutique hotel websites for The Guardian.
 Travelers looking for an off the beaten path experience should give boutique hotels a go.
 Adventures like that should be one your bucket list, if only for one night!

 For travelers who don’t have a choice anymore: Last resort solutions